 Ohio Licensure by Reciprocity

-If you hold a license in a state other than Ohio and have American Board of Professional Psychology (ABPP), Certificate of Professional Qualification in Psychology (CPQ), or National Register (NR) of Health Service Psychologists certification, you can apply for a license via the reciprocity/endorsement option.
-After creating an account on the online eLicense portal, you will select the option to “apply for a new license” and locate the correct application.
+If you hold a license in a state other than Ohio and have American Board of Professional Psychology (ABPP), Certificate of Professional Qualification in Psychology (CPQ), or National Register (NR) of Health Service Psychologists certification, you can apply for licensure by endorsement.
+Applications are accepted on eLicense Ohio.
 Along with your application, you must contact the certifying organization to provide direct verification to the Board.
-Certain application materials may be waived, such as the requirement for supervised training paperwork, transcripts, and an EPPP examination score transfer.
-Candidates will still need to provide other documents, including downloading and acknowledging receipt of the oral exam preparatory manual, a background check, and paying the $300 fee.

 License Renewal and Continuing Education

-Licenses for psychologists and school psychologists renew on a biennial basis through the online eLicense Ohio website.
-Information on creating an account will be mailed to those with licenses who have yet to register.
-The window for CE completion begins on September 1 and ends on August 31 of every even-numbered year.
-Depending on the date of license issuance, Ohio requires between 13 and 23 hours of continuing education, four of which must be in cultural competence or ethics for license renewal.
-Missed deadlines result in a $250 payment for reinstatement.
-For the Board to be notified of continuing education compliance, psychologists must register with either the OPA-MCE or OSPA-MCE.
+Licenses for psychologists and independent school psychologists must be renewed every two years through eLicense Ohio.
+Licensed School Psychologists renew their licenses every five years.
+The window for continuing education (CE) completion begins on September 1 and ends on August 31 of every even-numbered year.
+Depending on the date a license is issued, Ohio requires between 13 and 23 hours of continuing education, four of which must be in cultural competence or ethics.
+Psychologists must register with either the Ohio Psychological Association Office of Mandatory Continuing Education (OPA-MCE) or Ohio School Psychologists Association Office of Mandatory Continuing Education (OSPA-MCE) to verify CE hours to the Board.

 School Psychologist